Credentialing

 Credentialing is the process of establishing the qualifications of licensed medical professionals and assessing their background and legitimacy.

 Credentialing is the process of granting a designation, such as a certificate or license, by assessing an individual's knowledge, skill, or performance level.

-In healthcare industry, credentialing is defined as a formal process that employs a set of guidelines to ensure that patients receive the best possible care from healthcare professionals who have undergone the most stringent scrutiny regarding their ability to practice medicine.
+In the healthcare industry, credentialing is defined as a formal process that employs a set of guidelines to ensure that patients receive the best possible care from healthcare professionals who have undergone the most stringent scrutiny regarding their ability to practice medicine.

-Many health care institutions and provider networks conduct their own credentialing, generally through a credentialing specialist or electronic service, with review by a credentialing committee.
+Many health care institutions and provider networks conduct their own credentialing, generally through a credentialing specialist or electronic service, which is reviewed by a credentialing committee.
 It may include granting and reviewing specific clinical privileges, and allied health staff membership.